Back To Top

 What's being studied?

-<ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">An inherited genetic mutation, a KRAS-variant, may increase a person's risk of developing breast or other types of cancer. </li> <li class="seamTextUnorderedListItem">This study will follow participants for 10 years. </li> <li class="seamTextUnorderedListItem">The researchers will also look at the effect that different lifestyle factors have on cancer risk. </li> <li class="seamTextUnorderedListItem">All participants will have a saliva sample tested for the KRAS-variant. </li> <li class="seamTextUnorderedListItem">To be eligible, participants must have a personal or family history of breast cancer.</li></ul>
+<ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">An inherited KRAS genetic mutation may increase a person's risk of developing breast or other types of cancer.</li> <li class="seamTextUnorderedListItem">This study will follow participants for 10 years. </li> <li class="seamTextUnorderedListItem">The researchers will also look at the effect that different lifestyle factors have on cancer risk. </li> <li class="seamTextUnorderedListItem">Participants will be able to get their KRAS mutation test results after submitting their sample at a discounted cost ($295).</li> <li class="seamTextUnorderedListItem">This trial is also enrolling people with other types of cancer.</li></ul>

 How can I learn more?

-<ul class='seamTextUnorderedList'><li class='seamTextUnorderedListItem'>View eligibility criteria and additional trial information: <a href='https://clinicaltrials.gov/ct2/show/NCT02253251' target='_blank'>ClinicalTrials.gov</a> </li><li class='seamTextUnorderedListItem'><a href='http://mirakind.org/wp-content/uploads/2014/03/Understanding_Results.pdf' target='_blank'>MiraKind.org: KRAS-Variant</a> </li><li class='seamTextUnorderedListItem'><a href='https://miradx.com/test/kras-variant/' target='_blank'>MiraDx: KRAS-Variant Testing</a> </li><li class='seamTextUnorderedListItem'><a href='http://mirakind.org/study-eligibility-questionnaire/' target='_blank'>MiraKind Eligibility Survey</a> </li></ul>
+<ul class='seamTextUnorderedList'><li class='seamTextUnorderedListItem'>View eligibility criteria and additional trial information: <a href='https://clinicaltrials.gov/ct2/show/NCT02253251' target='_blank'>ClinicalTrials.gov</a> </li><li class='seamTextUnorderedListItem'><a href='https://miradx.com/test/kras-variant/' target='_blank'>MiraKind Research Company: KRAS-Variant</a> </li><li class='seamTextUnorderedListItem'><a href='http://mirakind.org/study-eligibility-questionnaire/' target='_blank'>Research Company: Eligibility Survey</a> </li></ul>

 Clinical Validation of the Role of microRNA Binding Site Mutations in Cancer Risk, Prevention and Treatment